-I see Judaism as an entree to soul-stirring moments and connect most profoundly through the Jewish concept of chesed, lovingkindness.
+For me, Judaism is an entree to soul-stirring moments and I connect most profoundly through the Jewish concept of chesed, lovingkindness.
 Harnessing chesed permeates our relationship to the Divine, ourselves, fellow-humans, and the earth.
 Integrating mindfulness and self-compassion into my Jewish practice similarly taps into soul-driven living.
 Add a healthy dose of lightheartedness, humor, and soaking up the Divine in the natural world and my passionate soul is nourished!

 So much of life is awash in the Mystery...being born, death, falling in love...acknowledging the Mystery creates space for possibility.
-We sanctify the truths we hold dear and the things we will never know so that we might lean into it it with courage and delight.
-I am passionate about creating sacred space so that we can navigate the Mystery with openness and joy.
+We bless the truths we hold dear and the things we will never know so that we might lean into them with courage and delight.
+I am passionate about creating sacred space to navigate the Mystery with openness and joy.

-Guiding me is a primary commitment to helping to create a sacred community and uniting Jews with the elements of Judaism that resonate most profoundly.
-Offering insights into Jewish teachings and rituals, my ultimate goal is to empower individuals to find the spiritual path that captivates them — to hear Judaism speaking in their voice.
+Guiding me is a primary commitment to helping build spiritual community and uniting Jews with the elements of Judaism that resonate most profoundly for them.
+Offering insights into Jewish teachings and rituals, my ultimate goal is to empower individuals to sanctify their path— to hear Judaism speaking in their voice.
 I celebrate the diversity of those I serve and the variety of meanings and approaches toward holiness for each person.

-Before coming to the Pacific Northwest, I served as the Hillel rabbi at the University of North Carolina, Chapel Hill, as well as synagogues in Ohio and Long Island, New York.
+Prior to my time in the Pacific Northwest, I served as the Hillel rabbi at the University of North Carolina, Chapel Hill, as well as synagogues in Ohio and Long Island, New York.
 I cared for patients’ pastoral needs at the Jewish Home and Hospital in the Bronx, and worked at The Jewish Council on Urban Affairs in Chicago and United Jewish Communities in Washington D.C.
 I enjoy professional leadership within the Women’s Rabbinic Network as the VP of National Programs & Events.